btcpayserver/btcpayserver-doc/docs/RPi3.md

 passwd
 ```

 **Step 9** - Give your Pi a static IP address and a DHCP reservation on your local network, via your router.
 Optionally, setup WiFi.
 There are a few different ways to do this and you will find a ton of articles online.
-Here's a pretty simple one to follow: [Setting up Raspberry Pi WiFi with Static IP on Raspbian Stretch Lite](https://electrondust.com/2017/11/25/setting-raspberry-pi-wifi-static-ip-raspbian-stretch-lite/).

 To get your router's IP: